GitauHarrison/somaSOMA-online-school-using-flask/README.md

 - Notifications of activities taking place within the app
 - Capture user gender during registration to help define how to send an email(Mr. or Ms.)
 - Other user's can request to delete their own accounts
+- Restricted access to subsequent chapters by students unless passmark is achieved
+- Marking of students attendance by teachers
+- Addition of student project quizzes to be assessed by teachers
+- Display of student performance in each chapter on students and parents' profile pages